icefoxen/joxa/README.md

 ...Or, since I know the compiler runs on old OTP versions and they're not too difficult to build, just fix the compiler and have it compile itself.
 That would... *probably* be the smart thing to do.

 We had a tool for that somewhere.  <https://github.com/asdf-vm/asdf>, that was it.
 Add `.tool-versions` file, do `asdf install erlang`, wait for it to build, aaaaaaand now rebar doesn't work, huzzah.
-Ok rebuild that with OTP 21 as well, make a copy of it into the joxa dir, clean up all the old beam files, do `make get-deps; make test` aaaaaaaand... all the tests fail.
+Ok rebuild that with OTP 21 as well, make a copy of it into the joxa dir, clean up all the old beam files, do `make get-deps && make test && make escript` aaaaaaaand... all the tests fail.
 Right.
 Great.
 Okay.
+This... this worked before, didn't it???

+Ok I just broke the Makefile like a noob.
+Theeeeeere we go, now it builds.
+And `make bootstrap` does a bootstrap build and writes out the AST files, whiiiiiiich adds piles of noise to the git changes in the file paths and also undoes our `else` fix above.
+That's ok, we can fix it for real.

 # Language improvements